 This recipe for classic baked macaroni and cheese is far and away the most popular on Kitchen Treaty.
 It’s super creamy – not dry like some homemade mac and cheese can get.
 It’s cheesy.
 Oh yes.
 Very cheesy.
 It’s rich, ooey, gooey, and, yeah – in my humble opinion – the best macaroni and cheese recipe ever.
 Seriously.

 This mac and cheese will knock your socks off.
 Then go put ’em back on and run a marathon, quick!

-I say it’s the best macaroni and cheese recipe ever not because I have tried every single macaroni and cheese recipe in the world (though I have tried many) (and wouldn’t it be an incredibly noble cause to try every single one?!).
+I say it’s the best macaroni and cheese recipe ever not because I have tried every single mac and cheese recipe in the world (though I have tried many) (and wouldn’t it be an incredibly noble cause to try every single one?!).
 It’s because whenever I take a glorious melty bite, I simply cannot imagine a better classic mac and cheese.

-See, macaroni and cheese is pretty much my all-time favorite food.
+Macaroni and cheese is pretty much my all-time favorite food.
 Always has been.
 Cases in point:

 - One of my first-ever memories is of sitting down in front of the TV with a bowl full of macaroni and cheese and watching Emergency! – and feeling pure bliss.

 - Not long after that was when I realized that a single macaroni and cheese noodle was actually not called a “macaroni and chee.”
 Major epiphany.

 - Every birthday, my wonderful Gran actually used to wrap up boxes of Kraft dinner for me.
 Best presents ever!